lumen/getlumen.org/_posts/2020-09-23-weekly-update.md

 ## `liblumen_otp` testing
   - More unit tests in Rust have been converted to integration tests in Erlang being compiled by `lumen`.
   - Testing compile all of `erlang/otp` has begun.
 Any issues related to those tests are tags [`erlang/otp`](https://github.com/lumen/lumen/issues?q=is%3Aissue+is%3Aopen+label%3Aerlang%2Fotp).

+## `eir` fixes to erlang frontend
+Luke's testing of the compiler on OTP has revealed several issues with the erlang frontend.
+Some choice examples of things that have been fixed:
+  - Fix scoping rules when assignments are done in case expressions.
+  - Add support for several module attributes.
+  - The `include_lib` directive should check regular include path as well as codepath.
+Fix semantics and improve error reporting.
+  - In cases where binaries are constructed from strings with specifiers, things were handled wrong (things like `<<"abcæøå"/utf8>>` would generate latin1 instead of utf8, codepoints above the basic multilingual plane would get truncated).
+Both fix these issues and improve error reporting.

 Changes since last time according to git logs: